Red route: Painted lines

 Red routes are major roads with red lines at the sides showing where vehicles are not allowed to stop.
 The prohibition extends to stopping for loading or unloading, and to boarding or alighting from a vehicle (except for licensed taxis and the holders of blue badges).
 Red routes are mainly used on major bus and commuting routes.

 Red routes are marked by red lines on the sides of the road.
 Double red lines mean that the rules and regulations apply at all times and on all days.
 Single red lines means that the prohibition applies during times displayed on nearby signs or at the entry to the zone.
 Red route clearways are signed but there are no lines on the road.
 Stopping is only permitted in lay-bys (red lines are only marked at junctions).

-The lines were first introduced in London in 1991, and have also been applied in the county of West Midlands since 2003 and Leeds since 2019.
+The lines were first introduced in London in 1991, and have also been applied in the county of West Midlands since 2003, Leeds since 2019, and Derbyshire since 2026.
 A similar scheme operates in Edinburgh; here, however, the routes affected (where marked by the use of green road-surfacing rather than red lines – usually on outer bus lanes on major bus routes) are known as greenways.
 Away from bus routes, conventional red lines are used.

-The 390 miles of red routes in London are policed by "Red Route Patrols" and managed by London Streets, an arm of Transport for London.
+The 390 miles of red routes in London are policed by "Red Route Patrols", an arm of Transport for London.

 A number of hospitals in the United Kingdom have mimicked the red road lines, in and around ambulance dispatch and Accident and Emergency areas.
 These road markings are to allow ambulances and other emergency vehicles uninhibited access in and out of such areas; whilst these road markings are often respected by road users there is very little (if any) enforcement.